 The main parasites that horses can be afflicted by are ticks, lice, worms and bots.

 The three main ticks that can affect horses in Australia are cattle ticks, New Zealand cattle ticks (bush) and paralysis ticks.
-Cattle ticks are found in Queensland, N.E.
-NSW, the Northern Territory and Western Australia.
+Cattle ticks are found in Queensland, north eastern NSW, the Northern Territory and Western Australia.
 The New Zealand cattle tick (also called the bush tick) occurs in Australia and New Zealand.
 In Australia it is found in the coastal region of south east Queensland, the NSW coastline and north eastern Victoria.

 Paralysis ticks are usually found in coastal areas of eastern Australia in late winter, spring and summer.
 These ticks cause paralysis and can sometimes kill a young foal but adult horses have some resistance.

-Some affected horses will rub the area that the ticks attach themselves excessively.
+Some affected horses will rub the area where the ticks attach themselves excessively.
 Horses in tick areas must be checked regularly and if any ticks are found they can be sprayed with a pyrethrum based insect repellent (or roll on).
 Wait about an hour and then apply the solution again.
 The tick should drop off soon after or if not you can then remove it with tweezers as it should be dead.
 Do not pull them off alive as this may result in the head of the tick being left under the horse’s skin.
 If the horse shows any adverse effects then a veterinarian should be consulted.
 If you live in a tick free area you must report the tick finding to your local agriculture department (DPI or similar).

 Lice can affect any horse but horses that are low in condition and unhealthy are more susceptible.
 Lice can be seen around the mane and tail area and the affected horse may rub itself.
 Treatment involves powders or washes etc. that can be obtained from produce or saddlery stores and it is usually necessary to treat all of the horses on the property even if only some show signs.
 Rugs and saddle blankets will also need treatment.